isc-projects/stork/doc/dev/devel.rst

 Our idea to build Stork binaries with the old GLIBC version support is to compile them on the old Ubuntu system.
-It introduces a new problem because the Stork build system is no longer compatible with old Ubuntu versions (and we don't want it to be).
+It introduces a new problem because the Stork build system is no longer compatible with old Ubuntu versions.
 Fortunately, the core Go build kit doesn't depend on the operating system components.
 The solution is to compile the binaries on the standard (modern) Ubuntu system first.
 It causes the installation of all toolkits and generates all intermediate files (e.g., OpenAPI clients and DHCP option definitions).
 Next,